datadiscoveries/Yelp_Sentiment_Analysis/README.md

 **Goal:**<br>
-The goal of this project is to develop a model in Python that accurately designates the sentiment of a restaurant's yelp reviews as positive or negative.
+The goal of this project is to create a model in Python that accurately categorizes written yelp reviews of a restaurant as "positive" or "negative," without the help of any additional data.
+The model will use only the words within each review to make the designation.
 Potential applications of the model will be recommended to help meet the restaurant's business goals.

 **Findings:**<br>
 The neural network model built designates customer sentiment as positive or negative with **79% accuracy**.
 The model's performance was tuned and optimized by increasing the number of _layers in the network_ and reducing the _number of nodes per layer_.